F-gigabyte/YAOS_tools/printf/README.md

  FLOAT_MAN_MAX -> 10 ^ number of sig figs to print float to

 # TODO
 Need to do more testing of the printf function
+There are errors when printing floats in the general case
+Please check the code works for your specific range of floats before using